coeffic-raphael/03_Homework_Space_Shooter/README.md

 - Pickups disappear after a few seconds.
 - Collecting one restores life (max capped).

-### 3. Background music + sound effects
+### 3. Music
-Includes SFX for:
-- Shooting
-- Enemy death
-- Heart collected
-- Player death
-- Final victory
-Music persists between scenes.
+Background music on the game, a music of game over and a music for victory

-### ✅ 6.
-Animated scrolling background
+### 4. Animated scrolling background
 - Vertical movement creates a dynamic “space-travel” effect.

-### ✅ 7.
-Extra polish & improvements
-- Improved UI layout
-- Clean scripts
-- Better prefab/layer organization

----

-## 📁 Project Structure